Oakland, California diocese names 45 accused of sexual abuse

 OAKLAND, Calif. – The Catholic Diocese of Oakland, California, has released the names of 45 priests, deacons and religious brothers who officials say are "credibly accused" of sexually abusing minors.

-The San Francisco Chronicle says Monday that Oakland's list goes back to 1962 — when the diocese was founded.
+The San Francisco Chronicle said Monday that Oakland's list goes back to 1962 — when the diocese was founded.
 None of the men are currently in the ministry.
 Of the 45 people named, 20 were priests.

-Most have been previously identified but five names have not been in the public domain until now.

-Stephan Wilcox, chancellor of the Oakland diocese, tells the newspaper he's reached out to survivors but hasn't yet spoken to all of them.

 Oakland is the latest in a series of dioceses across the country to release names amid a scandal involving pedophile priests and decades of church cover-ups.